 Thinking about risk

-- All employers should carry out a coronavirus risk assessment
+- If you have not done so already, all employers should carry out a COVID-19 risk assessment

 - If you have fewer than five workers, or are self-employed, you don’t need to write anything down as part of your risk assessment